-We in the Office of Financial Aid are excited to work with students and their families to answer any questions concerning financial aid and financing options available during the 2017-18 academic year.
+We in the Financial Aid Office are excited to work with students and their families to answer any questions concerning financial aid and financing options available during the 2018-19 academic year.
 The purpose of this guide is to assist financial aid applicants and recipients in understanding the terms and conditions of financial aid programs, the procedures for receiving financial aid disbursements, and the policies governing the distribution of aid at Wesleyan University.